 This is a bilingual school and it’s one of the oldest in the United States.
 Students of this school learn to speak French and English, enabling them to thrive in a multicultural environment.

 This is a private, parochial school with about 460 students in grades 9-12, and a student-teacher ratio of 14 to 1.
 More than 90% of students from this school go on to attend a 4-year college after graduation.

 This is a public charter school with 410 students in grades 6 to grade12, the teacher-student ratio 1 to 12.

 Universities and Colleges

 Cambridge is home to famous universities and colleges.
-Two of the most prominent are:
+Two of the most prominent are Harvard University and MIT.

 Harvard University is a leading research university in the United States with over 20,000 students (including graduate and postgraduate students).
 According to Wikipedia, it is the oldest institution of higher learning in the country.
 It was founded in 1636.
 The Harvard Business School and the Harvard Medical School are among the top ranked in the world.
 The library system contains the oldest collection of books in the United States.
 Eight of the Presidents of the United States graduated from Harvard.
 Harvard’s endowment is larger than any other school in the world.